MicrosoftDocs/architecture-center/docs/example-scenario/oracle-migrate/oracle-migration-lift-shift.md

 ## Components

-* [Virtual Machines](https://azure.microsoft.com/services/virtual-machines/) lets you migrate your business and important workloads to Azure to increase operational efficiencies.
+* [Azure Virtual Machines](https://azure.microsoft.com/services/virtual-machines/) lets you migrate your business and important workloads to Azure to increase operational efficiencies.

 ## Considerations